Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/HLS/README.md

    $(DESIGN_REPO)/pl_src/dma_hls.cpp -o $(BUILD_TARGET_DIR)/dma_hls.hw_emu.xo
 ```

-See [this page](https://docs.amd.com/r/en-US/ug1393-vitis-application-acceleration/v-Command) for a detailed description of all Vitis compiler switches.
+Refer to [this page](https://docs.amd.com/r/en-US/ug1393-vitis-application-acceleration/v-Command) for a detailed description of all Vitis compiler switches.
 The following table provides a summary of the switches used.

 |Switch|Description|
 |  ---  |  ---  |